OrHasan/Captcha_Analyzer/README.md

 ### Erosion
 **(Use to shrink/remove objects)**

-Running a mask on the picture, and removing any pixel that found in a place that the crossover between the picture and the mask isn't the same.
+Running a mask on the picture, and removing any pixel that found in a place that the crossover between the picture and the mask aren't the same.

 <div align="center">